svenwal/svenwal.de/content/blog/20210209_openapi_schema_validation_kong.md

 ## Request validation in Kong Enterprise

-When looking the [Kong Plugins hub](https://docs.konghq.com/hub/) we can spot an enterprise plugin called [Request Validator](https://docs.konghq.com/hub/kong-inc/request-validator/) which not only sounds promissing but out of the box solves our use case of request validation based on a JSON Schema.
+When looking the [Kong Plugins hub](https://docs.konghq.com/hub/) we can spot an enterprise plugin called [Request Validator](https://docs.konghq.com/hub/kong-inc/request-validator/) which not only sounds promising but out of the box solves our use case of request validation based on a JSON Schema.

 Nevertheless a huge trend in the REST/JSON api economy is right now to put all configuration, validations and documentation in one single file - the OpenAPI description.